The MedRoom - Tampa Bay Beta

 We are not assuming we already know every problem or every answer.
 The Tampa Bay Beta is designed to learn directly from local healthcare providers, practice owners, medical office teams, and healthcare companies.

-We want to understand where clinical space is underused, where provider access is difficult, what concerns need to be addressed, and what would make flexible clinical space truly useful for patients and providers.
+We want to understand where clinical space is underused, where provider access is difficult, what concerns need to be addressed, and what would make flexible clinical space truly useful for healthcare professionals and local communities.

 Help Shape the Beta